spicemc/rce/README.md

 ## Using authorization features

-Routing-controllers comes with two decorators helping you to organize authorization in your application.
+Routing-controllers-extended comes with two decorators helping you to organize authorization in your application.

 #### `@Authorized` decorator